coffee100percnt/highshell/README.md

 Nothing is broken

 ### Licenses
-The project is licensed under the GNU GPL 3.0.
+The project is licensed under the GNU Lesser General Public License 2.1.